 It is important for the therapist to pay particular attention to the sound of the voice and the choice of words.
-Therapist should adapt them individually to the needs of each client.
-The cornerstone of clinical hypnosis is the trust between therapist and client.
+The therapist should adapt them individually to the needs of each client.
+The cornerstone of clinical hypnosis is the trust between the therapist and the client.

 During the therapy, the therapist must be able to concentrate fully on the client and advance him in his world of thought.
 The points of conflict should be avoided so that the client is open to the new and does not develop an inner defensive posture.

 Only then, it is possible to achieve rapid therapeutic success.
 The goal of clinical hypnosis is to detect the client’s hidden strengths and to learn to use them in a targeted manner.
 It can help to free oneself from fears or phobias and make dreams come true.
 Since this change takes place in the subconscious mind, the client can break the barrier in their mind after successful therapy.

 Where Is Clinical Hypnosis Used?

 Clinical hypnosis has a wide range of uses and can help people get rid of fears, phobias and psychosomatic illnesses.
 Clinical Hypnosis works for